Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Paper Organization

-In the next section of our paper we discuss how others used machine learning models in order to predict trends in the stock market.
-Our research plan is described in the section following the literature review.
-We talk about our research plan and workflow in chapter 3.
-Chapter 4 is a description of the factors, classifiers and datasets we used.
-Chapter 5 talks about the algorithms that were used to obtain our results, and the chapter following discusses our results.
-The final chapter concludes the paper and talks about the limitations in our thesis and future prospects.
+In the next section of our paper, we review the literature of the previous work on machine learning models in order to predict trends in the stock market.
+We discuss our overall strategy in chapter 3.
+The dataset analysis is discussed in Chapter 4.
+Chapter 6 is on the result analysis.
+Chapter 5 talks The final chapter concludes the paper and talks about the limitations in our thesis and future prospects.

-\section{Literature Review}
+\chapter{Literature Review}

-The prevalence of volatility in the stock market, makes predicting stock prices anything but simple.
+The prevalence of volatility in the stock market and also other markets (e.g. Forex\cite{tiong2016forex} and Cryptocurrency \cite{chen2020dependence}) makes predicting stock prices anything but simple.
 Before investing, investors perform two kinds of analysis \cite{patel2015predicting}.
-The first of this is fundamental analysis, where investors look into the value of stocks, the industry performance, economical factors, etc. and decide whether or not to invest.
-Technical analysis is the second, more advanced, analysis which involves evaluating those stocks through the use of statistics and activity in the current market, such as volume traded and previous price levels \cite{patel2015predicting}.
-Technical analysts use charts to recognise patterns and try to predict how a stock price will change.
-Malkiel and Fama’s Efficient market hypothesis states that predicting values of stocks considering financial information is possible, because the prices are informationally efficient \cite{malkiel1970efficient}.
-As many unpredictable variables influence stocks and the stock market in general, it seems logical that factors such as the public image of the company and the political scenario of a country, will be reflected in the prices.
-By sufficiently preprocessing the the data obtained from stock prices, and the algorithms and their factors are appropriate, it may be possible to predict stock or stock price index.
+The first of these is fundamental analysis, where investors look into the value of stocks, the industry performance, economic factors, sentiment analysis \cite{chang2020sentiments} etc. and decide whether or not to invest.
+Technical analysis is the second, more advanced, analysis that involves evaluating those stocks through the use of statistics and activity in the current market, such as volume traded and previous price levels \cite{patel2015predicting}.
+Technical analysts use charts to recognize patterns and try to predict how a stock price will change.
+Malkiel and Fama’s Efficient market hypothesis states that predicting the values of stocks considering financial information is possible because the prices are informationally efficient \cite{malkiel1970efficient}.
+As many unpredictable variables influence stocks and the stock market in general, it seems logical that factors such as the public image of the company and the political scenario of a country will be reflected in the prices.
+By sufficiently preprocessing the data obtained from stock prices and the algorithms and their factors are appropriate, it may be possible to predict stock or stock price index.